 While the strings for 7 string guitars are fundamentally the same as they are for any 6 string, one of the biggest issues for players of these alternative design instruments has been finding a range of different pre packaged string sets that provide options for different playing styles.

 In this KillerGuitarRigs Guide, as part of our series on the best electric guitar strings, we’ve reviewed some of the best string sets for 7 string guitars on the market today.

 We loaded each of these 7 string sets into our Schecter Omen Elite-7 and played them through a RAT distortion pedal and a Bugera V22 Inifinium all tube amp.
 We were looking for a combination of playability, tone, and tuning stability during each review.

 We’ve also provided a quick guide to purchasing string sets for 7 string guitars, where you’ll learn what to look for, and why it makes a difference.

-- Best Guitar Strings for 7 String; Buyer’s Guide
+- Best Strings for 7 String Guitars: Individual Reviews

 Our top pick was the Dunlop heavy core NPS.
 These strings are well suited to the added tension of a 7 string as well as a number of drop tunings.
 Despite this strength, they remained articulate and comfortable to play.

 If you’re looking for a bargain, our best budget pick was the Ernie Ball 7 String Power Slinky.
 These strings brought everything that their 6 string equivalents did and then some.
 The additional range brought by the 7thstring took this set to the next level.

 Anybody looking for something different, or something innovative should definitely check out our Editor’s choice award winner – the Ernie Ball Cobalt 7 String set.
 The tones from these strings were outrageous.
 We loved their feel, tuning stability, and the incredible playability.